stfc/goldilocks_kpoints/README.md

 - **Robust Regression**: Estimates aleatoric uncertainty (predicts mean and std)
 - **Quantile Regression**: Predicts specific quantiles or intervals

-## Baseline

-As a baseline, we use a dummy model that predicts a constant `k-dist` value.
-This constant is determined from the training dataset to:
-- Minimize the number of compounds for which predicted `k-dist` is larger than the true value (minimize underconverged calculations)
-- Minimize MAE on the training dataset (minimize compute time)

-In high-throughput calculations, a fixed low `k-dist` is usually used for all compounds to guarantee convergence.
-This package suggests using ML to predict `k-dist` values that are:
-- Closer to the optimal values
-- Minimize the number of underconverged calculations
-- Reduce computational cost through optimized k-point sampling

 ## Dataset and Convergence Definition